mucketo/Search-and-Destroy-v2.0/HELP.md

 - '**qw** \<*n*.**mobname**\>' gets results for *n*.mobname (e.g. 3.fido).
 - Note that "qw" searches only one target, unlike hunt trick (whose input looks similar).
 Use "xwhere" to 'where' multiple mobname instances.
 - "qw" will fail if the mob is flagged no-where, or in a dark room.
 It works intermittently on hidden mobs due to your detect roll vs hidden.

+### Automatic noexp toggle:
+- '**xset noexp** \<*n*\>' turns automatic noexp on and sets the TNL cutoff to *n*, for n > 0.
+- '**xset noexp 0**' turns auto-noexp off.
+- '**xset noexp off** also turns auto-noexp off.
+- If auto-noexp is on, it will turn noexp on when you can take a new cp at your current level and your TNL drops below the cutoff.
+- Likewise, noexp is toggled off when your TNL is above the cutoff, or when you must level before taking a new cp.
+- When you take a new cp, auto-noexp turns noexp off and allows you to level up and continue gaining xp until TNL drops below the cutoff.
+This makes cp-levelling more time efficient - most of your levelling xp will be gained while doing your cp.
+- To prevent over-levelling and missing a cp, set your TNL cutoff high enough such that massive xp gain (from doubles, etc.) won't exceed current TNL and cause you to level up.
+A cutoff of 1000 is usually reliable, 1500 almost never fails, and 2000 never fails.
+- Missed cp's due to over-levelling represents an opportunity cost that is significant, but easy to overlook.
+Using auto-noexp maximizes your QP gains by

 ### Vidblain navigation
 - '**xset vidblain**' turns on Vidblain navigation, which allows one to quickly and easily cross the dark portal into Vidblain.
 It also compensates for the portal's reality-distortion and uncertain transit vector and landing room, enabling straightforward travel to Vidblain destinations which would otherwise be tedious at best.